 Rebecca Chertudi grew up in beautiful Missoula, Montana, where she learned to love the humanities.
 Although her degree at Washington and Lee University in Virginia was in East Asian Languages and Literatures, she also studied Classics extensively.
 Two years after graduating, Rebecca and her husband, James, left the United States for Japan, where they developed their own curricula and taught English to approximately 3,500 elementary and junior high school students.
 The lure of teaching in the United States was too strong to resist, however, and after three years in Japan Rebecca returned to Montana, where she developed her own Latin curriculum and taught Latin and History at Whitefish Christian Academy for four years.
-Rebecca joined the Heritage community last year, when she worked in the nursery, and is thrilled to return this year as a history teacher.
+Rebecca joined the Heritage community a couple years ago, when she worked in the nursery, and is thrilled to return again this year as our upper elementary history teacher.
 She can't wait to show her students that, no matter how many years have passed, the stories of the past are just as fascinating and relevant as they were when history was being made.

 Rachel grew up in Fargo, North Dakota and graduated from the University of North Dakota with a BA in Elementary Education in 1996.
 She taught school and coached swimming until marrying Jake in 1999 when they moved to Plains, Montana.
 She continued to teach in Hot Springs, Montana until the birth of their first born, Isaac.
 Rachel homeschooled her three sons and daughter until 2014 when she returned to full time teaching and pursued an Integrated Arts (MFA) Degree at the University of Montana.
-She is very excited to teach at Heritage and return to homeschooling.
+Rachel joined the Heritage community five years ago and has enjoyed homeschooling her children in this community.
 In her free time she can be found drinking a hot cup of chai, reading, hiking, and driving between Hot Springs and Kalispell.

 Jayne Hartman grew up in the Flathead Valley.
 After high school she had the opportunity to work and travel around the U.S. for a few years.
 She attended S.O.M. in New Mexico.
 Returning to Montana she met her love, Garren, while working with a church youth group.
 They have two daughters, Mabelle and Kricket.
 As a family they enjoy traveling, #hartmansbigcitysadventure and seeing as much history in each location as possible.
 Jayne is starting her eleventh year homeschooling and cherishes the benefit of working together in community, while having accountability for herself and her daughters.
 She loves teaching a group of students.
 Geography and history are her favorite subjects.
-For the last three years she assisted Mrs. Fisher, Mrs. Dunham, Mrs. Cremer, and Mr. Longenecker in Heritage humanities classes and is looking forward to this year.
+Jayne helps out wherever there are needs at Heritage.

-Michelle Hernandez - Middle School History, High School English
+Michelle Hernandez - Middle School History & Logic